Hilton Head forum stresses importance of voting

 “I think one of the takeaways this morning and this afternoon, which is concerning in my view, is how poor the participation level in voting is in the state of South Carolina,” said Coleman Peterson, a Hilton Head Island resident.

-Historic Michellville’s Board of Directors and staff hope Saturday’s forum will improve access and equality among voters in the Lowcountry.
+Historic Mitchelville’s Board of Directors and staff hope Saturday’s forum will improve access and equality among voters in the Lowcountry.